-4. Under the cabinet structure in local government, management of the pension fund is a non-executive function and this is reflected in the Lancashire governance structure that is set out below.
+4. Under the cabinet structure in local government, management of the pension fund is a non-executive function and this is reflected in the council's constitution.
 The Pension Fund Committee reports directly to Full Council.
 The County Treasurer is designated Treasurer to the Pension Fund.